exo-lang/exo2-artifact/README.md

 ## Reproducibility

-Since we support many kernels on three different hardware targets and have compared them with three existing libraries, we have marked especially time-consuming evaluations as optional.
+Since we support many kernels on three different hardware targets and have compared them with three existing libraries, **we have marked especially time-consuming evaluations as optional**.
 It is up to the reviewers if they wish to embark on that journey or not.

 In case you have a trouble installing dependencies (Halide, Google benchmark, cmake>=3.23, OpenBLAS, MKL, BLIS) on your local machine, **we prepared a AWS server with all the dependency setup**.
 Private key should be found in the artifact evaluation website.
 If you cannot find it, please contact [Yuka Ikarashi](mailto:yuka@csail.mit.edu) and [Kevin Qian](9kqian@gmail.com).